Google Project Aristotle: How to build more effective teams

 One major downside of the feedback system at Amazon is that it does not enable employees to see feedback themselves, they can only hear about it from their managers.
 However, this goes against the whole purpose of performance management, which is to help your employees grow.

 Another issue with Amazon’s feedback system is the complete anonymity of the feedback.
 This makes it easy to abuse feedback for sabotaging others.
-On Impraise, the feedback is also anonymous by default, but users can choose to reveal their identities when providing feedback.
+Feedback within Impraise is anonymous by default, but users can choose to reveal their identities when providing feedback.
 In the case of unfair feedback, managers can view feedback with complete transparency to settle any conflicts.